-439 copper-coated TiCu stainless steel wire in diameters of 0.030 inch to 0.187 inch is excluded.
+439 copper coated TiCu stainless steel wire in diameters of 0.030 inch to 0.187 inch is excluded.

-3. The monitoring system applies to carbon and specialty steel imports from all countries.
-The final safeguards apply to steel goods imported from all countries other than those originating in:
+- 3. The import monitoring program applies to carbon and specialty steel imports from all countries.
+The final safeguards apply to steel goods imported from all countries except for goods originating in:

 - Canada;

 - Chile;

 - Colombia;

 - Israel or another CIFTA beneficiary;

 - Republic of Korea;

-- Mexico;
+- Mexico:

 - Panama;

 - Peru;

 - the United States; and

 - a World Trade Organization Member country benefiting from the General Preferential Tariff (GPT) as long as its share of importation of the goods of the class in question does not exceed 3% of the total importation of goods of that class, provided that the importation of goods of that class from all such countries with less than 3% import share does not collectively account for more than 9% of the total importation of the goods of that class.